-OpenID is commonly believed to have been created by Brad Fitzpatrick in 2005, but a little research reveals that openid.net existed before that.
+It is commonly said that OpenID was created by Brad Fitzpatrick in 2005.
+However, a little research reveals that openid.net existed before then.

 OpenID is a project to research and develop a system to share information associated with a particular user/group/account/etc between sites on the Internet.

-OpenID is a project to research and develop a system for sharing information relating to specific users/groups/accounts/etc. between sites on the Internet.
+OpenID is a project to research and develop a system for sharing information associated with a particular user/group/account/etc. among sites on the Internet.

-I think two projects that were linked from www.openid.net at the time can provide some clues as to how they were trying to create this system.
+I think the 2 projects linked from www.openid.net at the time may provide clues as to how they were trying to build this system.

-The first one is DotGNU, which is the GNU version of the .NET Framework, so it's a development environment.
+The first was DotGNU.
+This was the GNU version of the .NET Framework, so it was a development environment.

-The other one is XNSORG.
-XNSOG is the predecessor to XDIORG.
-Here's what the site looked like back then:
+The other was XNSORG.
+XNSOG was the predecessor of XDIORG.
+Its website at the time looked like this.

 Welcome to XNSORG